willfindlay/adaptivesec-F2020/journal/05-sept-29th.md

 don't match, we want to deny on sequences that *do* match.
 In practice, this should probably be done probabilistically (i.e. based on percent matches), as otherwise non-deterministic behaviour now swings in the direction of false *negatives* rather than false positives.
+I imagine that this matching would probably take place with the help of a specialized data structure like an LPM Trie. eBPF already has an LPM Trie map that might be well-suited to this task, although its traditional use case is for matching IP address prefixes for networking programs.

 ## Other Project Updates